jacksontromero/3D-Engine/README.md

 # 3D-Engine
 Rudimentary 3D graphics in Java

-This project implements 3D rendering at its most basic level in Java.
+This project implements 3D rendering at its most basic level in Java

 Download and run 3D.jar in to play around with the program

 ## Features